 · The forward current exponentially increases with the forward voltage across the diode (If = IseVo/nVt)

-· When PN junction is forward biased, holes are injected from Pà N and e– are injected from NàP.
+· When the PN junction is forward biased, holes are injected from P to N and e– are injected from N to P.

 · This majority carriers of p and n regions are entering a carrier or excess minority carrier.

-· Forward current is injected minority carrier current or excess minority carrier current.
+· Forward current is injected into minority carrier current or excess minority carrier current.

-In a forward bias p-n junction, the sequence of the events are as follows:
+In a forward bias p-n junction, the sequence of the events is as follows:

-· Forward current is a diffusion current because this current is passing through the junction from higher concentration to lower concentration.
+· Forward current is a diffusion current because this current passes through the junction from a higher concentration to a lower concentration.

 · Forward current flows from p-n and is in mA

-· In a forward-biased p-n junction, the current up to the edge of the depletion layer is due to drift of majority carrier.
+· In a forward-biased p-n junction, the current up to the edge of the depletion layer is due to the drift of the majority carrier.